 I waited patiently at the Italian Consulate whilst listening to a various people applying for differing Italian visas.

-My turn finally came and though I did have a schedulled time, in true Italian fashion, the officer was late.
+My turn finally came and though I did have a scheduled time, in true Italian fashion, the officer was late.

 I handed over the wad of paperwork together with my new passport, and a passport-size mug shot of my very tired and haggard-looking face.
 This photo was taken the day after I arrived in Oz, following the 48+ hour flight saga.

-It was touch and go again with the very friendly officer who had an issue with my Health insurance.
-A requirement is that you must hold 12 months Health Insurance.
-My insurance runs out in March 2017.
+It was touch and go again with the very friendly officer who had an issue with my Health Insurance.
+A requirement is that you must hold 12 months’ Health Insurance and mine runs out, March 2017.
 Finally, we got past that hurdle as I was adamant that the insurance would be renewed – who goes to Italy for a year without Health Insurance?

 The second hurdle was my income.
 You have to demonstrate a certain amount of Australian dollars equivalent to an Euro amount, coming into your account each month.
 This is for the duration of the 12 months in Italy.

 Although my running income was a little short per month, my savings more than covered this shortfall.
 Something which the officer had trouble understanding.
 Consulting another colleague, this hurdle was also squashed.

 Lastly, the stickler.
 A completed form from my host in Italy, which I had.
 However, a few check boxes and my details were not completed correctly.